VicenteMartiCentelles/CageCavityCalc/README.md

 </p>

 ### Example 2
-Read a cage class from cgbind that enables the cage construction from a ligand smile structure, a metal, and the cage topology:
+Read a cage class from Cgbind that enables the cage construction from a ligand smile structure, a metal, and the cage topology:

 ```
 from CageCavityCalc.CageCavityCalc import cavity